plopezmp/GdR/Automation Lab with Python/README.md

 ## R1 configuration
-1. Open a console to R1 and set an IP address like follows
+1. Open a console at R1 and set an IP address like follows

 ```
 conf t